dagnall53/Oscilloscope-Test/README.md

 # Oscilloscope-Test

 Might have been better to call it a "Strip recorder"..
-Thi uses extensive to dEEbugger (https://github.com/S-March/dEEbugger_Public) To make a more universal device:
+This uses extensive modifications to dEEbugger (https://github.com/S-March/dEEbugger_Public) The aim was to create a more universal device:
 Aiming for ESP32 and faster ADC. but for now:
 Uses integral ESP8266 A0 for analog to about 1ksps.
 Sampling tries to be synchronous for two channels.